cloud273/mcs-ios/README.md

 3. History of appointments
     - List of appointment in a month
-    - Detail of an old appointment
+    - Detail of an appointment

 4. More information
     - Schedule of doctor